What an Average Car Cost in the Year You Were Born

 Photo Disclaimer: Please note photos are for illustrative purposes only.
 As a result, some of the photos might not reflect the precise models listed in this article.

 Methodology: GOBankingRates analyzed cars from 1950 through 2020 to find the cost of a car for each year in both current dollars and 2020 dollars.
 GOBankingRates used Historic Car Prices from the Morris County Library which recorded both new and used car prices advertised from 1900 to 2014.
-For the years 2015 through 2020, GOBankingRates used both Kelley Blue Book and U.S. News & World Report to find the original MSRP range of each car for that given year and then took the average of the car’s range values.
+For the years 2015 through 2020, GOBankingRates used both Kelley Blue Book and U.S. News & World Report to find the original MSRP range of each car for that given year and then took the average of the car's range values.
 GOBankingRates then used the Bureau of Labor Statistics inflation calculator to find the February 2019 dollar value of each car.
+Note: Years 2021-2023 were added using new data at later dates.

 This article originally appeared on GOBankingRates.com: What an Average Car Cost in the Year You Were Born